fwilleke80/Python-Tests/README.md

  Draws some beautiful folded waveforms

-* `python test.py -xor "This is just some text" "Passphrase1234"`
+* `python test.py --xor "This is just some text" "Passphrase1234"`

  Encrypts "This is just some text" with key "Passphrase1234"